joshuandwilliams/CDAScorer/docs/_pages/tutorial.md

 #### What if I made a mistake and want to go back?

-If you wish to redo a previous score, press the "Prev" button in the left pane of the scoring window, which will return to the last data entry.
+If you wish to redo a previous score, press the "Prev" button in the left pane of the scoring window, which will return to the last data entry, removing it.

 When you input new coordinate and score values, they will overwrite the previously existing data for that CDA.

 #### Exiting the program.

-If you close the window using the cross in the top left, your current progress will be saved to the output file location and the program will exit.
+If you close the window using the exit button in the top left (or by closing using the conventional red cross), your current progress will be saved to the output file location and the program will exit.

 If you run the program again on the same output file, it will pick up where you left off.